top of page

 • Am I listening to respond or listening to understand?

-• Am I expressing my needs clearly, or expecting people to read my mind?
+• Am I expressing my needs clearly, or expecting others to read my mind?

 • Am I communicating from a place of fear, or from faith in the relationship’s strength?

-The healthiest connections are those where truth can live safely — where correction isn’t humiliation and honesty isn’t punishment.
+The healthiest connections are those where truth can exist safely.
+In these relationships, correction isn’t humiliation, and honesty isn’t punishment.

 Boundaries Are Not Barriers